 If you’re a publisher, you already know that social media can be a powerful way to distribute your editorial content and increase traffic.
 A vast majority of Americans use at least one social network, according to Pew Research—and most of them get their news this way.
-Here’s the thing: Throwing up content on Facebook will not drive social media traffic.
+Here’s the thing: Throwing up content on Facebook is not a social media strategy.

 Here are nine reasons you may not be achieving your goals: